Frequently Asked Questions

-It’s amazing, that’s what it is!
-As soon as you can catch and ride your own waves, either in the whitewater or outback, then you can enjoy an amazing day of exploration with us.
+In short, it's the best day of surf exploration you can imagine!
+As soon as you can catch and ride your own waves, either in the whitewater or outback, then you can enjoy this amazing day-trip with us and experience the true surfer lifestyle.
 We’ll load up the BGSS van with boards and equipment and head out to search for the best waves in Cornwall.
 There are so many options there’s not enough space to list them all but you can rest assured your guide will use their expert knowledge of the coastline to find you the best waves for your ability.

 We guarantee that you’ll surf at least twice in the day, but aside from surfing you’ll also see some inside secrets in this incredible county and learn a lot about wave forecasting and the elements that make each of these different surf-spots work in different conditions.
 CLICK HERE to get yourself booked in.